windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

 Bug examples: [1](https://solodit.cyfrin.io/issues/bridgedgovernorlzreceive-can-be-executed-with-different-msgvalue-than-intended-cantina-none-drips-pdf)

-### Execution ordering
+### Execution Ordering
 The default OApp implementation of `lzReceive` is un-ordered execution.
 This means if nonce 4,5,6 are verified, the Executor will try to execute the message with nonce 4 first, but if it fails (due to some gas or user logic related issue), it will try to execute the message with nonce 5 and so on.

-The proccess the off-chain executor uses if you want to enforce ordered execution:
+The process the off-chain executor uses if you want to enforce ordered execution:
 1. It checks if the [ordered execution option](https://github.com/LayerZero-Labs/LayerZero-v2/blob/592625b/packages/layerzero-v2/evm/oapp/contracts/oapp/libs/OptionsBuilder.sol#L107-L111) has been set.
 2. If this is true then it queries the [nextNonce](https://github.com/LayerZero-Labs/LayerZero-v2/blob/943ce4a/packages/layerzero-v2/evm/oapp/contracts/oapp/OAppReceiver.sol#L78) function in the receiver contract.
 3. Let's assume nextNonce returns nonce 4.
 It tries to execute nonce 4 and if this transaction fails for any reason, it will block all subsequent transactions with higher nonces from being executed until nonce 4 is resolved.